 P.A.
 98-641, which was determined to be unconstitutional by the Circuit Court, would modify the manner in which the City's contributions to LABF and MEABF are calculated.
 If P.A.
-98-641 became effective, the Multiplier Funding system would be retained to calculate the City's contributions to LABF and MEABF for payment years 2016 through 2020 (unless the amount determined pursuant to the Multiplier Funding system for any year is more than the Normal Cost (as hereinafter defined) for such year plus the amount, determined on a level percentage of payroll basis, that is sufficient to achieve a Funded Ratio of 90 percent by the end of contribution year 2055).
-During this period, P.A.
-98-641 would increase the Multiplier as follows: for the contribution made in 2016, 1.60 (LABF) and 1.85 (MEABF); for the contribution made in 2017, 1.90 (LABF) and 2.15 (MEABF); for the contribution made in 2018, 2.20 (LABF) and

-2.45 (MEABF); for the contribution made in 2019, 2.50 (LABF) and 2.75 (MEABF); and for the contribution made in 2020, 2.80 (LABF) and 3.05 (MEABF).
+98-641 became effective, the Multiplier Funding system would be retained to calculate the City's contributions to LABF and MEABF for payment years 2016 through 2020 (unless the amount determined pursuant to the Multiplier Funding system for any year is more than the Normal Cost (as hereinafter defined) for such year plus the amount, determined on a level percentage of payroll basis, that is sufficient to achieve a Funded Ratio of 90 percent by the end of contribution made in 2016, 1.60 (LABF) and 1.85 (MEABF); for the contribution made in 2017, 1.90 (LABF) and 2.15 (MEABF); for the contribution made in 2018, 2.20 (LABF) and 2.45 (MEABF); for the contribution made in 2019, 2.50 (LABF) and 2.75 (MEABF); and for the contribution made in 2020, 2.80 (LABF) and 3.05 (MEABF).
+Beginning in 2021, the City's contributions for LABF and MEABF would equal the Normal Cost for such year plus the amount, determined on a level percentage of payroll basis, that is sufficient to achieve a funded Ratio of percentage of payroll basis, that is sufficient to achieve and the contribution made in 2020, 2.80 (LABF) and 3.05 (MEABF).
 Beginning in 2021, the City's contributions for LABF and MEABF would equal the Normal Cost for such year plus the amount, determined on a level percentage of payroll basis, that is sufficient to achieve a Funded Ratio of 90 percent in LABF and MEABF by the end of contribution year 2055 (the "P.A.
 98-641 Funding Plan").